hc20k/LLMChat/README.md

 - Custom bot identity and name
 - Support for all OpenAI text completion and chat completion models
 - Support for local LLaMA models
-- Local OpenAI Whisper support for speech recognition (as well as Google speech recognition)
+- Local OpenAI Whisper support for speech recognition (as well as Google and Azure speech recognition)
 - Chat-optimized commands
 - Image recognition support with BLIP